MarcCruzs/NSFREU2022-Mobility-Scooter/code/README.md

 a way to quickly export a csv file without the need for this code.
 If anything this is more if you can only extract json file and not the csv file then use this code.

+# Machine Learning Models
+Wanted to clarify a couple of issues that is happening with the models First issue is that labels were distinguished with numbers 1-5 when we were labeling the data, but the models start counting at 0.
+So instead of a output layer's nuerons equal to the amount of features it also added an extra layer.
+Although this did not seem to stop the model from working as intended, it becomes a nuisance when you make the confusion model that REQUIRES the labelling to start from 0.
+So in other words, **when you label start from 0 and not 1 if you mimic the way I made my models.** If you also try to use older data, it has flaws in labels relating to sudden acceleration and would need to fix the labeling as it was 1-5 not 0-4.

+Another thing to note, **Tensorboard**.
+The models can be handy and gives decent images of density of data, but if you are CPP student using onedrive on your computer then have to put files in a place where the CPP OneDrive is not in the file pathway.